Sheepolution/how-to-love/book/chapter16.md

 end
 ```

 Now we need to sum these numbers and get the *square root*.
-If you do 5*5, or 5^2, you get 25.
-So the square root of 25 is 5.
-We can get the square root with ``math.sqrt``.
+If we square 5, so we do 5*5, or 5^2, we get 25 So the square root of 25 is 5.
+We can get the square root with `math.sqrt`.

 ```lua
 function getDistance(x1, y1, x2, y2)